""

 Prior Coursework

-Students are not allowed to count graduate coursework from other institutions to fulfill degree requirements.
+Students are not allowed to transfer graduate coursework from other institutions to fulfill degree requirements.

-With program approval, up to 7 credits numbered 700 and above taken in the Slavic program while pursuing a UW–Madison undergraduate degree are allowed to count toward the degree.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program approval, students may transfer up to 7 credits numbered 700 and above taken in the Slavic program while pursuing a UW–Madison undergraduate degree.
+Undergraduate coursework from other institutions is not allowed.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

-With program approval, students are allowed to count no more than 9 credits of coursework numbered 300 or above taken as a UW–Madison special student.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program approval, students may transfer up to 9 credits of coursework numbered 300 or above taken as a UW–Madison University Special student.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

 Probation